 Lamin made his Winter Olympic Games debut at Sochi 2014 as driver of GBR2 in both the four-man and two-man competitions, placing 19th and 23rd respectively.
 He made the switch from brakeman having missed out on selection for the Vancouver 2010 Games.

-Lamin juggles his usual role as a Queen’s guardsman with his bobsleigh career which he started in 2006.
+Lamin juggles his usual role as a Lance Sergeant with the Grenadier Guards with his bobsleigh career which he started in 2006.
 He also exhibits sporting prowess in other areas, having been regimental boxing champion for six years while he also enjoys table tennis and basketball.